Lab Manual

 When you join a project, the PI will share a cloud-hosted folder with you (on Google Drive or OneDrive).
 Use this folder to store all your reports, presentations, notes, and related documents.
 We host LaTeX documents, reports, and manuscripts on Overleaf, and codebases are exclusively hosted on GitHub.com under the lab organization.

-No PHI or sensitive medical data should leave HIPAA-compliant storage, such as Emory’s OneDrive or the Emory BMI cluster.
+No Protected Health Information (PHI) or other sensitive medical data should leave HIPAA-compliant storage, such as Emory’s OneDrive or the Emory BMI cluster.
 Google Drive is not currently HIPAA-compliant for Emory.
-No PHI data should be stored there.
+No PHI data should be stored there or on your personal computers.
 All cloud work must follow institutional data security requirements.
-If you are working on any PHI data on a local computer (with the PI’s prior written/electronic approval), make sure that the computer’s disk is encrypted.
-Check out how you can encrypt your computer depending on the OS.

 Do not share any datasets over email.
 Push them to the appropriate cloud folder and link them in your communication.
 Whether on the cluster or on the cloud, never overwrite the original data folder.
 Source and destination (result) folders should always be separated.